 British immigrant Elizabeth Taylor opened Sydney’s first farmers’ market at French’s Forest in Sydney, concentrating on organic and locally grown food.
 Her experience in running markets in the UK led her to found several markets around Sydney.

 The Pyrmont Village website, which now appears to be defunct, had an article on the history of farmers’ markets in Sydney.
-Here’s the original text:
+Here’s part of the original text:

 The Humble Beginnings of the Growers Market Pyrmont in Sydney